raphaelquast/beatstep/README.md

 # Arturia BeatStep  +  Ableton Live 10

-This is a **MIDI Remote Script** for **Ableton Live 10** and the **Arturia Beatstep** controller.
+This is a **MIDI Remote Script** for **Ableton Live 10** and the **Arturia BeatStep** controller.
-It is intended to provide **full control** over **Ableton Live** directly via the **Beatstep** controller e.g.:
+It is intended to provide **full control** over **Ableton Live** directly via the **BeatStep** controller e.g.:

-- select, add, duplicate and delete tracks and scenes

-- start, stop, record, delete, duplicate, overdub cips etc.

-- arm / mute /solo tracks

-- undo / redo steps
+- arm / mute / solo / start / stop / record / delete / duplicate / overdub / undo / redo / ...

-- get indications on the status of Live via button-lights
+- get indications on the status of tracks and scenes via button-lights

-- ... and of course, at the same time...  use the controller to play midi instruments!
+- ... and of course, at the same time ...

-Feel free to use/adapt this script as you like!
+  use the controller to play midi instruments with access to the **full range** of midi-notes!

 Any comments / suggestions for improvements etc. are highly welcome!

 > Just drop an Issue and I'll see what I can do!